What is Elementary Education, its Importance & What are the Issues with Elementary Education

 Similarly, other developed countries in Europe and North America did the same thing.
 Still, they spend a high amount of money on primary education.

-However, the importance of primary education in India increases compared to the rest of the developed world.
+However, the importance of primary education in India increased compared to the rest of the developed world.

-First of all, let us debate why higher education is more important than Primary education.
+First of all, let us debate why higher education is more critical than Primary education.

 It is because if you want to eliminate or reduce poverty, then primary education is going to do it, not higher education.